appacademy/SWEO-Part-Time-Resources/2-Module/6-week/2-day/README.md

 Take this example, it will order the nums from lowest to greatest with the even numbers first and the odd numbers last.

+> the callback will be called repeatedly until no swaps happen.

 ```js
 nums = [9, 8, 7, 6, 5, 4, 3, 2, 1];